LoopNet: Property Listing Marketplace

+Listings placed on LoopNet can be syndicated across affiliated CoStar Group platforms such as CoStar, CityFeet, and Showcase, expanding reach and exposure to broader buyer and tenant audiences.

 Legal issues

 In CoStar Group, Inc. v.
 LoopNet, Inc. (2006), in which Loopnet prevailed, it was determined that Loopnet, as an operator of a website, was no different from Netcom, then an internet service provider, and was not responsible for copyright infringements by its users.
 This ruling established precedent for copyright liability protection for many websites.
 It followed the Religious Technology Center v.
 Netcom case (better known as Scientology vs. the Internet).
 LoopNet demonstrated that it policed any user violations after the fact.
 The court did not require the company to stop future violations before they occur.
 Such a ruling could have effectively shut down LoopNet's website as well as those of many application service providers.
 CoStar unsuccessfully argued that LoopNet was an active party to the violations and thereby guilty of copyright infringement.